The Children and Family Court Advisory and Support Service may

 not have enough money to meet the aspirations behind its creation,

-Children Act and family law – has criticised the department over
+Children Act 1989 and family law, has criticised the LCD about the

-the benefits of a unified court support service for vulnerable
+benefits of a unified court support service for vulnerable children

 “We are left with an overriding concern that the aspirations for

-the service which we expressed in our previous report may have been
+the service, which we expressed in our previous report, may have

 given date, and the funding required to meet the aspirations we